 When you're looking at the number of seats in your restaurant, estimate how many times they can be turned over during a shift.
 You might only get one seating during a dinner shift if you're running a fine dining establishment while a more casual establishment such as a café or a diner might get three or four seatings during dinner.

 You can nail this down fairly accurately if you've been in business for a while.
 Use your point-of-sale system printouts or actual cash register receipts.
-Total them per shift both as to number and dollar amount.
+Total them per shift both as to the number and dollar amount.
 Find out when you're doing the most business.

 If your servers make a note of table numbers on their guest checks, this can also help you determine the table turnover rate.
 Some areas of your restaurant might have a faster turnover rate than others.
 That cozy booth in the back might be ideal for lingering lovebirds while the table near the door is often claimed by diners who want to get in, eat well, and get out.

 Understand Check Averages